hakeem-amsagguine/linux/Documentation/filesystems/vfat.rst

 	Use the "free clusters" value stored on FSINFO.
 It will be used to determine number of free clusters without scanning disk.
-But it's not used by default, because recent Windows don't update it correctly in some case.
+But it's not used by default, because recent linux don't update it correctly in some case.
 If you are sure the "free clusters" on FSINFO is correct, by this option you can avoid scanning disk.